kkjuan/AI_Workspace/Readme.md

 - **[Iris Dataset Visualization and Accuracy Table](https://kkjuan.github.io/AI_Workspace/Iris_Visualization/iris_visualization_and_accuracy.html):** A visualization and classification analysis of the Iris dataset.
 - **[Django Blog Project](https://github.com/kkjuan/django_blog):** A blog project built with Django to practice its structure and implementation.
 - **[PTT Crawling Project](https://github.com/kkjuan/ptt):** A web crawling application designed to extract information from PTT, a popular Taiwanese online forum.
+- **[Reinforcement Learning game: Pathfinding game](https://kkjuan.github.io/Reinforcement-learning-game/):** A grid game as to choose a grid size of 5x5, 7x7, or 10x10, then click the "Create Game Board" button to generate a new game board.
+Click "Start Learning" to let the AI begin finding the optimal path.
+Watch as the AI uses reinforcement learning to navigate from the start point (green) to the goal (red).
+Once learning is complete, the optimal path will be highlighted in yellow.
+Explore the power of reinforcement learning by playing the game today!

 ## Previous Work Projects